Model-independent energy budget for LISA: Gravitational waves in the SM plus a singlet

 The total GW energy density $\Omega_{\rm tot}$ in Eq.~\eqref{eq:Omegasw}, finally, is given by

 Here, $F$ accounts for the redshift of the signal from $T = T_*$ to the present time,

 where $h$, the dimensionless Hubble parameter in the present epoch, is defined via the relation $H_0 = 100\,h\,\textrm{km}/\textrm{s}/\textrm{Mpc}$. $\tilde{\Omega}$ measures the efficiency of GW production from sound waves and follows from integrating the shear stress unequal-time correlator of the bulk fluid.
 As shown in Ref.~\cite{Hindmarsh:2017gnf}, this quantity is approximately constant in the case of weak phase transitions, $\tilde{\Omega} \sim 0.01$.
-The prefactor in Eq.~\eqref{eq:Otot}, $\min\left\{1,H_*\tau_{\rm sh}\right\}$, accounts for the onset of shock formation in the plasma after some time $\tau_{\rm sh}$, which results in a suppression of the sound-wave signal~\cite{Ellis:2018mja,Ellis:2019oqb,Ellis:2020awk}, if shocks should appear within less than a Hubble time, $H_*\tau_{\rm sh} < 1$.
-The lifetime of the sound-wave source can be estimated in terms of the mean bubble separation $R_*$ and the enthalpy-weighted root-mean-square of the fluid velocity $\bar{U}_f$,
+The prefactor in Eq.~\eqref{eq:Otot}, $\min\left\{1,H_*\tau_{\rm sh}\right\}$, accounts for the onset of shock formation in the plasma after some time $\tau_{\rm sh}$, which results in a suppression of the sound-wave signal~\cite{Ellis:2018mja,Ellis:2019oqb,Ellis:2020awk}, if shocks should appear within less than a Hubble time, $H_*\tau_{\rm sh} < 1$.~\footnote{ Ref.~\cite{Guo:2020grp} gives the following functional form for the suppression factor in the bag model

+Obtaining a better understanding of the suppression factor requires lattice simulations into the turbulent regime. } The lifetime of the sound-wave source can be estimated in terms of the mean bubble separation $R_*$ and the enthalpy-weighted root-mean-square of the fluid velocity $\bar{U}_f$,

 where $\Gamma= w_n/e_n$ is the mean adiabatic index of the plasma.
 In the following, we will focus on parameter points where indeed $H_*\tau_{\rm sh} < 1$, such that the total GW energy density can be written as